overdodactyl/ShadowFox/README.md

 It's easy to customize ShadowFox, everything from the colors used to what elements and webpages are styled.
 Depending on how much you want to customize ShadowFox, you may be better suited using a different installation process.
 To learn more, see [here](https://github.com/overdodactyl/ShadowFox/wiki/Getting-Started).

+## Discussion

+* Chat about ShadowFox Slack - [invitation link](https://join.slack.com/t/shadowfox-workspace/shared_invite/enQtMzI5Nzk5OTk1MjcxLThkMDgwOGE5ZDY1MDUyNjIwNWQ2MTlmMjEwZTJiZmZjYTUxODM4ZTRkNzhiNGRhZTFhMjdjMTFjMTQ3YjZjYzU)

-# Find a bug?
+## Find a bug?
 Have a feature request?
 Have any questions?

 Please first read through the [wiki](https://github.com/overdodactyl/ShadowFox/wiki/) (including the getting started information, troubleshooting, and known problems) and take a look at any open [issues](https://github.com/overdodactyl/ShadowFox/issues).
 If you can't find a duplicate request, bug, or an answer to your question, please feel free to either: